orkestrel/validator/guides/tips.md

 Typing and narrowing
 - Accept unknown at the edges; narrow progressively with guards
 - Prefer readonly outputs and avoid mutation in helpers
-- Use refineOf to express subtypes (e.g., non-empty string) and optionalOf/nullableOf for partials
+- Use whereOf to confirm predicates on a known base type (e.g., non-empty string) while preserving the original type; use optionalOf/nullableOf for partials

 Composition patterns
 - Build small guard pieces and combine with andOf/orOf/unionOf